acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

    This model is overconfident at high confidence levels
 ```

-> **BEGINNER'S NOTE:** This is like a weather forecaster who says "90% chance of rain" but it only rains 70% of the time on those days.
+> **🟢 Beginner Tip:** This is like a weather forecaster who says "90% chance of rain" but it only rains 70% of the time on those days.
 Their predictions need recalibration.

 #### 15.10.2 Reliability Diagram